TreyenSSCC/Bucket/README.md

 Update Log

+**bucket.py** - Version 0.2.1a - The 'add' and 'sub' syntax can now somewhat use the 'var' syntax.
+They only work when a var is not being added or subtracted from another var.
+Fixed a bug with the 'var' syntax.
+Worked on 'open' and 'save' Made 'var' and 'equal' into functions.
+The 'loop' syntax should be able to run most of the syntax now.

 **bucket.py** - Version 0.2.0a - Moved the 'add' syntax code into a function.
 Found an error with the 'pour' syntax while used with the 'loop' syntax.
 Changed how 'pour' prints to the screen to try to fix the bug.
 The bug still occurs.